csound-plugins/csound-plugins/docs/index.md

 * [file_exists](opcodes/file_exists.md): Returns 1 if a file exists and can be read
 * [pwrite](opcodes/pwrite.md): Modify pfield values of an active instrument instance
 * [pread](opcodes/pread.md): Read pfield values from any active instrument instance
-* [uniqinstance](opcodes/uniqinstance.md): Modify pfield values of an active instrument instance
+* [uniqinstance](opcodes/uniqinstance.md): Return an fractional instrument number which is not in use